Laboratoire-de-Chemoinformatique/Synto/README.rst

-Synto - SYNthesis planning TOol
+Syntool - Synthesis planning tool
 ========
-Synto is a tool for chemical synthesis planning based on Monte-Carlo Tree Search (MCTS) with various implementations of policy and value functions.
+Syntool is a tool for chemical synthesis planning based on Monte-Carlo Tree Search (MCTS) with various implementations of policy and value functions.